GSteinberg/ImageSplitter/README.md

 ### Preparing your data
 *Preparing data for training*

 The script is set to the training data mode by default.
 Do not include the ***--predictions*** flag and it will execute the training data mode.
+Training data mode assumes that you have annotations for your orthomosaics so it will split the annotations accordingly while prediction mode assume you have no annotations.

 You must have orthomosaics and their cooresponding annotations organized like below:
 ```
-Orthomosaics
+OrthoData
 ├── annotations
 │   ├── 1_RGB.xml
 │   ├── 2_RGB.xml
 │   ├── 3_RGB.xml
 │   └── 4_RGB.xml
+├── metadata
+│   ├── 1_RGB.tfw
+│   ├── 2_RGB.tfw
+│   ├── 3_RGB.tfw
+│   └── 4_RGB.tfw
 └── images
     ├── 1_RGB.tif
     ├── 2_RGB.tif